-This February, Samaritans will launch a 14-week program to help people of the Hunter to combat the clutter.
+In 2018 Samaritans launched a 14-week program to help people of the Hunter to combat the clutter.

 Since 2013, hoarding has been formally recognised as a medical disorder which has sometimes disastrous impacts on the hoarders emotional, social and financial wellbeing, and that of their family.

 Samaritans in partnership with local psychologist, Michael Bazaley, will be facilitating a Hoarding Treatment Program for people in the community.